-Projects Planned for 2019:
+Projects Planned for 2020:

-- Exhibit rennovation at the Snowy owl habitat at Seneca Park Zoo. - Construction and installation of a themed shade structure at the Red panda habitat at Seneca Park Zoo. - Construction and opening of a new dedicated school bus drop-off loop at Seneca Park Zoo. - Rennovation of Eco Center to construct new Creatures of the River's Edge habitats at Seneca Park Zoo. - Design of Phase 1b Master Plan Improvements at Seneca Park Zoo, including a new Tropics Complex, featuring Gorillas, Orangutans and Lemurs.
+- Design and bid the sea lion shade structure at Seneca Park Zoo. - Construction and opening of a new dedicated school bus drop-off loop at Seneca Park Zoo. - Rennovation of Eco Center to construct new Creatures of the River's Edge habitats at Seneca Park Zoo. - Design of Phase 1b Master Plan Improvements at Seneca Park Zoo, including a new Tropics Complex.